mcastellin/linux-training-lab/README.md

 # Linux Traning Labs
-Vagrant scripts to create multi-node Linux traning labs
+Vagrant scripts to create multi-node Linux training labs

 # Using the Labs